sahildit/CS-Fundamentals/README.md

 ## Queue
 A queue is a linear structure which follows a particular order in which the operations are performed.
 Its FIFO(first in first out).
 A good example of queue is any queue of consumers for a resource where the consumer that come first is served first.

-## Difference betwenn stack and queue  is in removing
+## Difference betwenn stack and queue  is removing of elements as both works on their own principles as discussed above ^^

 ## Hashing
 Hashing is an important datastructure which is designed to use a special function called the hash function which is used to map a given value with a particular key for faster access of elements.
 The effiency of mapping depends of the effiency of the hash function used